Tuesday, 16 August 2016

 Sensory neurons: they carry nerves

-Sensory neurons: They carry nerve impulses from peripheral tissues or receptor to central nervous system (CNS).
-They carry stimulus from receptors.
+Sensory neurons: They carry nerve impulses from peripheral tissues or receptor to central

-Motor neurons: they take nerve impulses from CNS to peripheral tissue and organs, (called effectors).
-They carry message s from CNS to effectors.
+they take nerve impulses from CNS to peripheral tissue and organs, (called effectors).

-Interneuron: also called association neurons, they are found completely within the CNS and make link between sensory and motor neurons.
+also called association neurons, they are found completely within the CNS and

 Nerve impulses-

-Unlike the electrical impulses that are sent along the telephone lines, nerve impulses are caused by chemical changes in and around the nerves.
+are sent along the telephone lines, nerve impulses are caused by chemical

-Nerve impulses travel rapidly in one direction, starting at the dendrites and finishing at the end of axon.
+direction, starting at the dendrites and finishing at the end of axon.

 Synapses-

-Minute gaps called synapse separate neuron from one another.
-Each synapse separates the end of the axon of one neuron from the dendrite of the next.
+neuron from one another.
+Each synapse separates the end of the axon of one

-When nerve impulse arrives at the end of the axon they stimulate a production of a special chemical called neurotransmitter which diffuses across the synapse to the dendrites of the neighboring neurons.
+of the axon they stimulate a production of a special chemical called

 Neuromuscular junction-